VanajaBoddu/VanajaBoddu/README.md

 - 📫 How to reach me **vanaja_boddu@srmap.edu.in**

-- ⚡ I’m Proficient in **Embedded C, Python, SQL, and data visualization tools like Tableau and Power BI.**
+- ⚡ I’m Proficient in **Embedded C, Python, SQL, and data visualization tools and Linux.**

 <h3 align="left">Socials:</h3>